reidmorrison/jruby-jms/README.md

 For consumers, it is recommended to create a session for each thread and leave that thread blocked on Consumer.receive.
-Or, even better use Connection.on_message which will create a session, within which any message received from the specified queue or topic match will be passed to the block.
+Or, even better use Connection.on_message which will create a session, within which any message received from the specified queue or topic will be passed to the block.

 ## Logging

 jruby-jms detects the logging available in the current environment.
-When running under Rails it will use the Rails logger, otherwise the standard Ruby logger.
+When running under Rails it will use the Rails logger, otherwise it will use the standard Ruby logger.
 The logger can also be replaced by calling Connection.logger=

 ## Dependencies